Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-Composition of all providers into a super-provider might be a good idea to reduce boilerplate in initialization code.
+The composition of all providers into a super-provider might be a good idea to reduce boilerplate in the initialization code.

 {{< highlight scala >}}
 trait SuperProvider[F[_]]